RisenAgain/sms-classification/README.md

 python sms_class.py --data <path_to_data_files/>
 ```

-Remeber that the data files need to be train.tsv, tune.tsv, test.tsv
+Remeber that the data files need to be train.tsv, tune.tsv, test.tsv.
+Also don't forget the ending "/" in the path.

 Following feature files must be present in the sms_class.py directory for full support:
 * fire.words - Fire related words, one word per line